Monday, April 28

 Apropos of nothing, it's been quite fun sorting out the markings and thinking about the not-quite-Codex organisation of the Salamanders.
 I keep having to remind myself that the squad system doesn't work like the Ultramarines.
 Minor stuff, but it's in such details that we can find diversion and enjoyment.

-+ Battle of Alecto +
++ inload: Gallery of works +

 +++